td-sf/logo/README.md

 Make it white with an `HSV Adjust` TOP by setting `Saturation Multiplier` to 0.
 Then you can replace this layer with any video using a `Composite` TOP with operation set to `Multiply`

+### Black

 And to *isolate the black graphic elements*, decrease the `RGB Key`'s `Green Max` parameter.

+### Combining

+After separating the three elements and using them as masks with your videos, you'll want to combine the three separate layers.

-To combine the three layers, you can just use `Composite` TOPs with the compositing operation set to `Atop`
+To combine the layers, you can just use `Composite` TOPs with the compositing operation set to `Atop`